 Unfortunately, it seems Schear didn’t do what needed to be done to counter future problems of this nature.
 He called Delta, to try to get “closure,” or a sense of well-being.
 He didn’t want confrontation.
 How sweet.

 The only thing he could do that makes any sense is to raise a stink, not “take the high road,” like a chump.
 Maybe, as with Dao, he couldn’t make things better for the majority, but at least he could cash in, and set an example for others to do the same.

 Flight staff are afraid to have people not “respect their authoritah,” based on the spurious reason that “People won’t pay attention to me when I’m giving life-saving instructions.”
 This idea is actually somewhat justified, in that, yeah, people might be less slavish lackeys to their nonsense, but really it’s only a silly excuse.
-The bigger the phony justification, the more self-righteous (and vice-versa: the more self-righteous, the more goofy justifications are sought).
+The bigger the phony justification, the more self-righteous.
 That is, these are weak-minded souls, looking for a kick of being able to exert power and authority, and it’s an embarrassment.

 In some “inadvertent landing,” they aren’t going to be a talented and organized “rescue force,” they’ll be as disoriented and panicky as anyone else.
-Are there ANY instances of the crew doing anything worthwhile?
-Anyway, think about it: If a crisis happens, doesn’t that prove the crew are incompetent?
+Anyway, think about it: If a crisis happens, doesn’t that prove the crew is incompetent?
 What they should be fostering is a cooperative environment, if only to make their own jobs easier.
 To give these types any authority always results in heartbreak and disaster.
 There’s no reason for it, but, sadly, no one is speaking against it.